 Depth from Motion

-When an object makes a move closer toward you, the size of the object will start increasing from your point of view (meaning you will see it bigger).
+When an object makes a moves closer toward you, the size of the object will start increasing from your point of view (meaning you will see it bigger).

 Kinetic Depth Effect